brianegan/flutter_stream_friends/README.md

   }
 }

+class CounterScreenStream extends Stream<CounterScreenModel> {
+  final Stream<CounterScreenModel> _stream;

+  CounterScreenStream(String title,
+      [VoidStreamCallback onFabPressed, int initialValue = 0])
+      : this._stream = createStream(
+            title, onFabPressed ?? new VoidStreamCallback(), initialValue);

+  @override
+  StreamSubscription<CounterScreenModel> listen(
+          void onData(CounterScreenModel event),
+          {Function onError,
+          void onDone(),
+          bool cancelOnError}) =>
+      _stream.listen(onData,
+          onError: onError, onDone: onDone, cancelOnError: cancelOnError);

+  // The method we use to create the stream that will continually deliver data
+  // to the `buildHome` method.
+  static Stream<CounterScreenModel> createStream(
+      String title, VoidStreamCallback onFabPressed, int initialValue) {
+    return new Observable(onFabPressed) // Every time the FAB is clicked .map((_) => 1) // Emit the value of 1
+        .scan(
+            (int a, int b, int i) => a + b, // Add that 1 to the total initialValue)
+        // Before the button is clicked, kick everything off by emitting 0 .startWith(initialValue)
+        // Convert the latest count and the event handler into the Widget Model .map((int count) => new CounterScreenModel(count, onFabPressed, title));
+  }
+}

-class StreamWidgetDemoModel {
+class CounterScreenModel {
+  final String title;
   final int count;
   final VoidCallback onFabPressed;

-  StreamWidgetDemoModel(this.count, this.onFabPressed);
+  CounterScreenModel(this.count, this.onFabPressed, this.title);

   // If you've got a custom data model for your widget, it's best to implement
   // the == method in order to take advantage the performance optimizations
   // offered by the `Streams#distinct()` method.
 This will ensure the Widget is
   // repainted only when the Model has truly changed.
   @override
-  bool operator ==(Object other) {
+  bool operator ==(Object other) =>
-    if (identical(this, other)) {
-      return true;
-    }
+      identical(this, other) ||
-    return other is StreamWidgetDemoModel && this.count == other.count;
+      other is CounterScreenModel &&
-  }
+          runtimeType == other.runtimeType &&
+          title == other.title &&
+          count == other.count &&
+          onFabPressed == other.onFabPressed;

   @override
-  int get hashCode {
+  int get hashCode => title.hashCode ^ count.hashCode ^ onFabPressed.hashCode;
-    return count.hashCode;
-  }

   @override
-  String toString() {
+  String toString() =>
-    return 'StreamWidgetDemoModel{count: $count, onFabPressed: $onFabPressed}';
+      'CounterScreenModel{title: $title, count: $count, onFabPressed: $onFabPressed}';
 }
-}
 ```

 ## Why would you do this madness!?

+You might ask: Why would you do this?
+The second version is so much more code!
+And you're right, for a super simple example, such as a counter, this is indeed much more code.

+However, there are some important advantages: First, separation of concerns.
+The state logic is now properly encapsulated as a Stream is easily testable.
+This should not be undervalued.

-Well, it makes your state management fundamentally reactive!
+Second, it makes your state management fundamentally reactive!
 That means your Widgets can stay up to date with a variety
-of data sources that emit state changes (think Firebase).
+of data sources that emit state changes (think Firebase or WebSockets or Redux).
 For example:

   - You may have more complex data needs, such as:
     - calling a local database, file system, or web service when your Widget initializes
-    - Keeping your Widgets up to date with a reactive data source, such as a Firebase Database or Redux Store
+    - Keeping your Widgets up to date with a reactive data source, such as a Firebase Database, WebSocket, or Redux Store
-  - No longer need both a `Widget` and separate `State` class
   - No longer make manual calls to `setState`.
 Just set up your stream and the `StreamWidget` handles the rest.
-  - You can use the power of observables to reduce the number redraws your UI performs.
+  - You can use the power of Streams to reduce the number redraws your UI performs.
 By using `Stream#distinct` under the hood, setState will only be called when data is truly fresh.
-  - No need to worry about manually canceling any subscriptions.
+  - No need to worry about manually canceling any StreamSubscriptions.
   - Helpful when you have more advanced event handling needs, such as needing to `debounce` or `buffer` the events.

 ## Examples